MileHacker Logo

 • Food & Culinary: Visit the Central Market for local produce.
 Dine in several Stolvayas and traditional Russian restaurants.
 Sample Tatar cuisine like Chak-chak and Peremech.

 • Adventure AND Nature: Plan a day trip to Sengiley Mountains National Park to hiking and unique landscapes.
 Engage in Volga River activities during summer (boating, fishing, swimming).
-Explore city parks by foot or rented bicycle.
+Explore public parks by foot or rented bicycle.

 • Discover tours on GetYourGuide.